mmollina/viewpoly/README.md

 We also presented the app main features in [this video](https://www.youtube.com/watch?v=OBt_jebhfeY)

+If you would like to contribute to develop `VIEWpoly`, please check our [Contributing Guidelines](https://cristianetaniguti.github.io/viewpoly_vignettes/Contributing_guidelines.html).

 ### References

 Taniguti CH, Gesteira GS, Lau J, Pereira GS, Zeng ZB, Byrne D, Riera-Lizarazu O, Mollinari M. VIEWpoly: a visualization tool to integrate and explore results of polyploid genetic analysis.
 Submitted.